 - Treat Dad to breakfast or lunch at the chilled out Oakover Grounds in the Swan Valley.
 There is plenty of space for the kids to run about and Dad will not be able to resist a boat around the lake in one of the free pedalos or even try fishing!
 Celebrate Father’s Day at The Grounds with a delicious brekkie (Adults $29.90 and kids $15.50, under 2’s free), or $55 lunch with a free beer for Dad ($49pp).
 Bookings are essential Read the Buggybuddys review.

 3. Head to Brozeit and book a lunch or dinner to spoil your Super Dad with delicious German food!
 There will be special giveaway beer hampers for four lucky dads on the day!
 Read the Buggybuddys review here.

-- Dine with Dad at The Pavilion, Mindarie this Father’s Day.
-With floor to ceiling windows boasting spectacular views over the marina, Dad can kick back enjoy the view and tuck into a hearty deluxe carvery buffet.
-A cash bar available throughout the event.
-The kids will be taken care of with lots of family entertainment.
-Adults just $40 | Children (4 to 12) $20 | Under 4’s FREE (*beverages not included).
+4. Dine with Dad at The Pavilion, Mindarie this Father’s Day.
+With floor to ceiling windows boasting spectacular views over the marina, Dad can kick back enjoy the view and tuck into a hearty deluxe buffet.
+The kids will be taken care of with lots of family entertainment, including Game Vault!
+Adults $50 | Children (4 to 12) $25 | Under 4’s FREE.

-- Treat Dad to a huge plate of Spur’s famous ribs at Eagle Rock Spur, Currambine or Eagle Falls Spur, Wanneroo!
+5. Treat Dad to a huge plate of Spur’s famous ribs at Eagle Rock Spur, Currambine or Eagle Falls Spur, Wanneroo!
 Look forward to a peaceful meal as it will be hard to get the kids out of their fabulous indoor playroom.
 Read the Buggybuddys reviews Eagle Rock Spur Eagle Falls.